This Love (Maroon 5 song): Music and lyrics

-During development of "This Love", the band stated that the song was influenced by musician Stevie Wonder.
+During the development of "This Love", the band stated that the song was influenced by musician Stevie Wonder.
 The piece was written in the key of C minor, the metre is set in common time, and the piece's tempo is a moderate 95 beats per minute.
 The introduction of "This Love" features a piano-led strut.
 Maroon 5 has called "This Love" a prime pop-rock song.
 The music featured in the song has a lot more rock-guitar crunch, and is considered a soulful, pop rock and alternative rock song.
 According to Johnny Loftus of Allmusic, the music featured in the song has "a slick channeling of vintage R&B rhythms into punchy pop dynamics".
 Loftus felt that the song features "Levine's wry falsetto around strutting, bottom-heavy piano and percussion both programmed and live; chirping backup vocals and washes of sunny synth and flute acted as counterweights".
 Loftus also noted that the band has a "sexual charge" with the lyrics, "I tried my best to feed her appetite / To keep her coming every night / So hard to keep her satisfied".
 The Boston Globe's Steve Morse described the single's sounds as "a rocking yet soulful tale about the breakup of a relationship".
 Meghan Bard of The Daily Campus adds that the song has "Stevie Wonder-esque vocals and a funky R&B beat".
 In the extended version of the song, which is 4 minutes and 26 seconds long, the chorus of the band's next single, "She Will Be Loved", can be heard from 3:21 to 3:42, during the outro.
+The demo of the song features a guitar solo.

 In an interview with Rolling Stone, when asked about the lyrics "Keep her coming every night" and "Sinking my fingertips into every inch of you", Levine said: "Yep, that's sexual, all right.
 I was so sick of typical lyrics like 'Ooh, baby' and 'I love you' and all this vague shit.
 I thought the more explicit I got without being totally explicit was a nice approach.
 The little girls would enjoy them, and it would go right over my grandparents' heads.
 But it would hit my ex-girlfriend like a ton of bricks.
 It was perfect."
 He also comments on how MTV played an edited version of the song for the music video, with the word "coming" edited out of the line "keep her coming every night".
 Levine noted, "MTV has now edited the language.
 They won't let me say, 'Keep her coming every night', and they took the sinking out of 'sinking my fingertips'.
 It's like communist China.
 It's totally bizarre."